diegowrhasta/serilog-to-elk/README.md

 ## Setup

 A simple `docker-compose up -d` at the root of the solution should be enough to get this up and running.
-The ELK stack consists of three main components
+The ELK stack consists of five main components.

 **Elasticsearch:** A distributed, open-source search and analytics engine designed for handling large volumes of data.
 Built on Apache Lucene, provides a scalable,